|

 CaCl2(aq) + H2(g)

-Not very reactive with dilute sulphuric acid because the
+Calcium is not very reactive with dilute

 so not many bubbles of hydrogen.

-- calcium + sulphuric acid ==>
+- calcium + sulfuric acid ==>

-calcium sulphate + hydrogen
+calcium sulfate + hydrogen

 - Ca(s) + H2SO4(aq)